Budget 2024 gives boost to Titan, CE Info Systems, Genesys, shares rally up to 8%

 Shares of CE Info Systems and Genesys International Corporation advanced in the afternoon trade after the Finance Minister on July 23 announced improvements in the agriculture industry by digitising public infrastructure for their lands within three years for 6 crore farmers in partnership with states.

-In another development, shares of real estate companies jumped after Sitharaman announced a Rs 2.2 lakh crore push to make housing more affordable.
+In another development, shares of the real estate sector jumped after FM announced that Rs 2.2 lakh crore push to make housing more affordable.
 Sobha was up nearly 2.50% at Rs 1,830.
 On the other hand, Oberoi Realty was up 0.70%.

 Meanwhile, the government hiked long-term capital gain tax to 12.5% from 10% earlier.